Goojje: Staff

 All staff members of Goojje were born in the generation after the 1980s.
 Goojje appears to be run by just one person, Huang Jiongxuan, a female college student from Guangdong.
-Huang stated in February 2010 that the website had yet to turn a profit; however, as of February 2016, it is estimated it now has a net worth of 1530.85CYN (US$235).
+Huang stated in February 2010 that the website had yet to turn a profit; however, as of February 2016, it was estimated to have a net worth of US$235.